Nancy Sumari

-Nancy Abraham Sumari is a Tanzanian author, business woman, social entrepreneur and Beauty pageant titleholder.
-She is the Managing Director of Bongo5 Media Group (T) Ltd, The Executive Director of The Neghesti Sumari Foundation and The Jenga Hub, as well as a published author of the children's book series, including Nyota Yako, Haki and Samia.
+Nancy Abraham Sumari is a Tanzanian author, businesswoman, social entrepreneur and beauty pageant titleholder.
+She is the managing director of Bongo5 Media Group (T) Ltd, the executive director of Neghesti Sumari Foundation and The Jenga Hub, as well as a published author of the children's book series, including Nyota Yako, Haki and Samia.
 Africa Youth Awards named her among the 100 Most Influential Young Africans.

 Early life and education

 Sumari was born in Arusha.
-She had her primary and secondary education in Kenya, her undergraduate studies from the University of Dar Es Salaam, a Future Leaders of Business and Industry from Lehigh University, PA. and a Masters degree from University College London.
+She had her primary and secondary education in Kenya, her undergraduate studies from the University of Dar Es Salaam, a Future Leaders of Business and Industry from Lehigh University, PA. and a master's degree from University College London.

 Miss Tanzania and Miss World 2005

 Nancy won the Miss Tanzania title in 2005 and later competed at Miss World 2005 where she was placed in the top 6, and won the title Continental Queen of Africa for 2005.

 This is the first time and highest placement for Tanzania at Miss World pageant to date.